Retro-Devils/O.P.P/README.md

 * movieplayer work in progress *

-A movie and video player that runs through RetroPie or other frontends with Retropie launch commands . such as Attract Mode and Pegasus fe through RetroPie.
+A movie and video player that runs through RetroPie or other frontends with Retropie launch commands.
+Such as Attract Mode and Pegasus fe installed through RetroPie.

 # How To Use

 Run Install Script

-Put your movies in ..../RetroPie/roms/movies/
+Put your movies in home/pi/RetroPie/roms/movies/

 Reload RetroPie